-Given the improving situation with the pandemic and the lifting of COVID restrictions in the area, the Capitol Division will be reopening sanctioning for club-sponsored tournaments starting July 1.
+Given the improving situation with the pandemic and the lifting of COVID restrictions in the area, the Capitol Division opened sanctioning for club-sponsored tournaments on July 1.
 Any club wishing to hold a tournament will still need to adhere to any remaining COVID requirements in their area and to USA Fencing requirements, which still requires that all tournament attendees wear masks.

 All clubs wishing to sponsor tournaments must follow the division's Sanctioning Policy including the 30-day advance notice.

 Capitol Division sanctioned tournaments for the 2021-2022 fencing season has been posted.